Artificial Intelligence and Computer Networks

 - Design intelligent and efficient strategies for managing modern network infrastructures.

-Networks and Edge Computing
+1. Networks and Edge Computing

-• Basic principles of edge computing
+• Fundamental principles of edge computing

-• Use cases in network infrastructures
+• Use-case scenarios in network infrastructures

-Introduction to AI and Network Optimization
+2. Introduction to AI and Computer Network Optimization

 • Relationship between AI and computer networks